-I really love a good green smoothie as much as the next gal, but sometimes I like to shake up my smoothie game a bit…..
+I really love a good green smoothie as much as the next person, but sometimes I like to shake up my smoothie game a bit…..

-Have you ever thought to add butternut squash to your smoothies? *gasp* Say what?
+Have you ever thought to add some leftover butternut squash to your smoothies? *gasp* Say what?
 Is that even allowed?

-Totally, guys.
+Totally, friends.
 In fact, it’s beyond allowed…it’s a stinking great idea!

-And lets talk about the color butternut squash gives a smoothie!
-That beautiful coral color that I swear I have only ever seen in a sunrise or a sunset.
-And not a hint of green….which can be a game changer in the smoothie department if you have a little (or big) one in your home that is adamant that green veggies are to be avoided at all costs.
+And let’s talk about the color butternut squash gives a smoothie!
+That beautiful coral color is one that I swear I have only ever seen in a sunrise or a sunset.
+And, not a hint of green….which can be a game changer in the smoothie department if you have a little (or big) one in your home that is adamant that green veggies are to be avoided at all costs.

-2. If you don’t care for bananas feel free to omit them and add 1 peeled naval orange or pitted dates for sweetness.
+2. If you don’t care for mango or bananas, feel free to omit them and add 1 peeled naval orange or pitted dates for sweetness.

 3. Skip the nut butter and sub water or coconut milk to make this smoothie nut free!

 4. Add some collagen/hemp powder or yogurt to boost the protein of this butternut squash smoothie.